Odour Complaints & Smell Pollution Guidance

 Odour Consultancy Services

 Phlorum’s air quality consultants have been undertaking odour monitoring, modelling and assessment work for many years.
 This includes expert witness services at Public Inquiries and the civil courts to determine the reasonableness of odour nuisance complaints.
 You can follow this link to read more about Phlorum’s air quality services.
-If you have any concerns about odour nuisance issues from commercial operations then please contact us.
+If you have any concerns about odour nuisance issues from commercial operations, please contact us.
 We’d be very happy to discuss how we might be able to properly assess them and to resolve any issues.